DaanZVW/TowerDefense/res/configfiles/Map.md

 <details>
-<summary> Setting the amount of random objects </summary>
+<summary> Adding nodes in PathNodes :round_pushpin: </summary>
-Create a property in "RandomObjects" containing your desired amount of randomObjects.
+Create an item in "in PathNodes" containing your desired path node location.
 <br>

 * When no PathNodes are given no path will be created.